Nouran246/UniversityPortal_GUI/README.md

-This is a university Gui program using the c++ we used the winform
+This is a university Gui program using the c++ we used the winform.